-DIRECTOR OF THE MIAMI POLICE TRAINING CENTER AND TRAINING ACADEMY
+DIRECTOR OF THE MIAMI POLICE TRAINING CENTER AND TRAINING ACADEMY City of Miami Police Department, Miami, Florida

 Responsible for all training aspects and needs of the Miami Police Department including the Police Academy, the Firearms Range, the Officer Survival Training, and the in-service training for all employees.
 Responsible for the implementation and creation of the new Taser policy.
 Along with Assistant Chief John Gallagher, David Rivero created and wrote the new Deadly Force policy which has been credited with a drastic reduction in officer-involved shooting incidents in Miami.
 Helped create and implement a new program of remedial training for officers and supervisors.